vdaubry/vdaubry.github.io/_posts/2014-10-19-setup-a-jekyll-blog.markdown

 layout:     post
 title:      "Setup up a jekyll blog using github pages and disqus comments"
 subtitle:   "An easy way to get a good looking blog"
-description: "Learn how to setup a full jekyll blog, hosted on github pages, including a custom theme and Disqus comments"
+description: "Learn how to setup a full jekyll blog, hosted on github pages, including a custom theme and Disqus comments.
+We'll also see how to add a contact form and send email without any server !"
 date:       2014-10-19
 author:     "Vincent Daubry"
 header-img: "img/post-bg-07.jpg"